Celtics sign 40-year-old Joe Johnson to 10-day contract

 Associated Press

-BOSTON (AP) — Joe Johnson knew there was always a chance he could get back into the NBA, especially with the recent increase of COVID-19 cases around the league.
+BOSTON (AP) — Joe Johnson knew there was always a chance he could get back into the NBA, especially with the recent increase of COVID-19 cases.

-The Boston Celtics signed the 40-year-old Johnson to a 10-day contract Wednesday before their night game against the Cleveland Cavaliers.
+It happened Wednesday when the The Boston Celtics signed the 40-year-old Johnson to a 10-day contract before their 111-101 victory over thee Cleveland Cavaliers.

+The crowd chanted “We Want Joe!
+“We Want Joe!”” and broke into a loud cheer when he got off the bench and came into the game.
+He got a huge ovation when he hit a fallaway jumper in the final minute.

+“It is kind of surreal,” Johnson said.
+“To come into the game and be somewhat effective, that’s fun.
+At my age you try to relish every moment, enjoy the process and live in the moment.
+That’s kind of what I’m doing right now, living in the moment and it’s fun.”

-“I don’t look at my age and say, `I can’t play with these guys,'” Johnson said.
+“I don’t look at my age and say, `I can’t play with these guys,'” Johnson said before the game.
 “I know it’s a young man’s game, but at the same time, like I said, I pay a lot of attention to my body.”

 Johnson started his NBA career with Boston when he was drafted 10th overall in 2001.
 The seven-time All-Star played 1,276 regular-season games through the 2017-18 season, averaging 16.0 points with the Celtics, Phoenix, Atlanta, Brooklyn, Miami, Utah and Houston.